 Parents are the best filter

-If you are concerned about how your child is using any device for internet access, consider restricting their access to the device to public areas of the home in your presence, such as at a dining table, in the shared living area, etc.
+If you are concerned about how your child is using a Chromebook for internet access at school, please coordinate with your child's teachers.
+If you have concerns about their usage at home, consider restricting their access to the device to public areas of the home in your presence, such as at a dining table, in the shared living area, etc.

 Home filtering technology